Databricks Phone Screen Interview: What It Tests and How to Pass

 Then Databricks sends you a weighted shortest-path problem through a 2D grid where different cells represent different transport modes, each with its own time array and cost array, and you have 60 minutes, and your interviewer is taking notes.

-The Databricks phone screen interview gets people because most candidates treat it like a scheduling formality between the recruiter call and the onsite they've been prepping for.
-It isn't a formality.
-This guide covers both rounds: format, what's actually being scored, which patterns show up most, and the prep moves that actually matter.
+The Databricks phone screen catches people because most candidates treat it as scheduling overhead between the recruiter call and the onsite.
+It isn't.
+This guide covers both rounds: format, what's actually scored, which patterns show up most, and the prep that matters.

 The Databricks Phone Screen: Two Rounds, Not One